mdublin/Vuejs-JWPlayer-spa/README.md

-For local dev/user, just point http-server at the repo's parent directory JWplayer+Vue
+For local dev/user, just point http-server at the repo's parent directory JWPlayer+Vue

 **Note:**